HIV Testing

 Introduction

-An estimated 15% of patients living with HIV in the United States (US) are unaware of their status.
-HIV testing needs to be incorporated into every level of the healthcare system to diagnose HIV as early as possible.
-It is estimated that 40% of new infections of HIV are transmitted by those who are not aware of their HIV diagnosis.
-Early detection reduces the complications of HIV infection and decreases the risk of transmission.[1][2][1]
+An estimated 15% of patients living with HIV in the U.S. remain unaware of their status.
+HIV testing should be integrated across all levels of the healthcare system to facilitate early diagnosis.
+Approximately 40% of new HIV infections are transmitted by individuals who are unaware of their diagnosis.
+Early detection reduces the risk of HIV-related complications and lowers the likelihood of transmission.[1][2]

 Who to Screen

-• Patients should be screened for HIV if they present with signs and symptoms of HIV.
-A constellation of nonspecific symptoms, such as fever, sore throat, or rash, may present as acute retroviral syndrome 2 to 4 weeks after HIV transmission.
-Patients should be screened if they report possible HIV exposure, regardless of symptoms.
-This includes all patients requesting sexually transmitted infections testing, those with occupational needle stick or significant mucous membrane exposures, as well as suspected or known sexual or percutaneous exposures, such as patients sharing needles for substance use.
+Patients should be screened for HIV if they present with clinical signs or symptoms suggestive of HIV infection.
+Acute retroviral syndrome may occur 2 to 4 weeks after transmission and often presents as a constellation of nonspecific symptoms, such as fever, sore throat, and rash.
+Patients reporting possible HIV exposure should also be tested, regardless of symptomatology.
+These individuals include people requesting sexually transmitted infection testing, those with occupational needle stick injuries or significant mucous membrane exposures, and individuals with suspected or known sexual or percutaneous exposures, such as people who share needles for substance use.

 Diagnostic Tests